-A dual-enrolled student may enroll in as many courses as the sending district approves; however, only 11 semester hours per semester or 23 semester hours in a year may be taken at a time.
+A dual-enrolled student may enroll in as many courses as the sending district approves; however, students are limited to 11 semester hours per semester or 23 semester hours in a year may be taken at a time.
 An applicant desiring to enroll full-time, 12 or more semester hours, must apply under the Early College Program policy.